hitoshi-watase/sercrod/docs/reference/directives/fetch.md

 - Handle errors through events:

-  - Attach listeners for `nablla-load-error` when you need explicit error handling.
+  - Attach listeners for `sercrod-load-error` when you need explicit error handling.
   - For more advanced error-state tracking inside data, consider using `*api` or `*post` instead.